wilwong/webtryoncontainer/README.md

 - `m` for metal, with the identifier of the metal color from the LooC CMS
 - `l` for lens, with the identifier of the lens from the LooC CMS

+and `domain` has to be provided for security reasons and should be `tryon.looc.io`.